How does this school stack up?

 Who are Boston University's Most influential alumni?

-Boston University's most influential alumni faculty include professors and professionals in the fields of Social Work, Criminal Justice, and Communications.
+Boston University's most influential alumni faculty include professors and professionals in the fields of Social Work, Criminal Justice, and Education.
 Boston University’s most academically influential people include Martin Luther King Jr., Howard Stern, and Jhumpa Lahiri.

 American clergyman, activist, and leader in the American Civil Rights Movementview profile